White Point Nature Center

 Spring is when this space really shines!
 Purple sages, coast sunflowers and wildflowers are all in bloom and is the perfect time to walk through the preserve.
 Early summer brings out the buckwheats, asters and tarweeds.
 Even in the height of summer this is a great place to escape the heat.

-While the start of the nature park was not easy, it was the establishment of the plants that became a real battle.
+The White Point area has a long and complicated past.
 Neglected and disturbed areas like the Nature Park site have a seed bank overrun with weeds and invasive plants.
 Without attention these plants quickly outcompete the native plants.

 More Information